 I am Associate Professor of Philosophy at the University of Rochester.
 I received my Ph.D. in philosophy from Princeton University in November 2007.
 I taught at the University of Nebraska at Omaha from 2007-2015, and at Colgate University in 2006-2007.

-My non-philosophical interests include fitness and weightlifting, bowling, dressing to match my son, playing the piano, cooking (read: eating), and playing fiercely competitive Nintendo with my wife.
+My non-philosophical interests include fitness and weightlifting, bowling, playing the piano, cooking (read: eating), playing fiercely competitive Nintendo, and playing with my Legos children.
 Until December 2012, I had the single best dog in the four-dimensional cosmos.
-(I hope one day to command an army of French Mastiffs.)
 In Omaha, I had a close relationship with the snakes that lived in my garage door.
 I hope I can eventually return to performing stand-up comedy.

 Associate Professor of Philosophy